CodinGame/Contribute-Help/pages/contribute/guidelines.md

 ## Clash of Code

-7. CoC puzzles should be solvable in less than 5 minutes.
+7. **CoC puzzles should be solvable in less than 5 minutes.**

-_The main goal of a CoC battles is to be short (except in the "Shortest" mode).
-CoC players don't expect to learn something from solving a CoC puzzle; they'll choose practice puzzles for that._
+The main goal of a CoC battles is to be short (except in the "Shortest" mode).
+CoC players don't expect to learn something from solving a CoC puzzle; they'll choose practice puzzles for that.

-8. Close duplicates are allowed.
+8. **CoC close duplicates are allowed.**

-_If the puzzles' themes differ, it's ok to accept multiple versions of the same programming problem_
+If the puzzles' themes differ, it's ok to accept multiple versions of the same programming problem.

-9. No puzzle is too easy.
+9. **No CoC puzzle is too easy.**

-_No CoC puzzle should be rejected because it's too simple._
+No CoC puzzle should be rejected because it's too simple.

 ## Optimization Puzzles

-10. It must be very difficult to approach the optimal score.
+10. **It must be very difficult to approach the optimal score.**